rubeniskov/templatefy/README.md

 # var example = '<h1>Foo</h1>';
 ```

-As you can see it's possible use any string passed into the templatefy stdin, another example using the command `cat`:
+As you can see, it's possible use any string passed into the templatefy stdin, another example using the command `cat`:

 ```shell
 cat index.html | templatefy --exports